NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Results

-\textbf{Quantitative Results: Intermediate Hints. } To assess the performance of our method in approximating the algorithm, we extract the MSE$^\textbf{t}$ error for the intermediate algorithmic steps, as shown in \Cref{fig:intermediate_box_plots}.
+To assess the performance of our method in approximating the algorithms, we extract the MSE$^\textbf{t}$ error for the intermediate algorithmic steps, as shown in \Cref{fig:intermediate_box_plots}.
 As expected, \texttt{NAR-P2Pv1} consistently outperforms the other benchmarks as it learns a simpler algorithmic trajectory.
-Among the more complex benchmarks, \texttt{NAR-P2Pv2}, \texttt{NAR-P2L}, and \texttt{NAR-GICP}, \texttt{NAR-P2L} achieves the lowest medians and IQRs, indicating better model performance in terms of error variance.
+Among the more complex benchmarks (\texttt{NAR-P2Pv2}, \texttt{NAR-P2L}, and \texttt{NAR-GICP}), \texttt{NAR-P2L} achieves the lowest medians and IQRs, indicating better model performance in terms of error variance.
 However, the significant number of outliers in \texttt{NAR-P2L} suggests that the model is far less reliable due to its extreme prediction errors.
-In contrast, \texttt{NAR-GICP} has almost zero outliers, resulting in consistent and stable performance across predictions, which is preferable for our task. \texttt{NAR-P2Pv2} demonstrates low medians and IQRs, suggesting good overall performance and reduced error variability, but the presence of outliers in some datasets makes it less reliable than \texttt{NAR-GICP}.
-Notably, \texttt{NAR-GICP} stands out as the most reliable benchmark for datasets with larger relative displacements, whereas \texttt{NAR-P2Pv2} excels in scenarios with smaller relative displacements.
-Across all datasets, the benchmarks performed best on the KITTI @ \SI{1.6}{\metre} dataset, highlighting the algorithms' effectiveness on pointclouds with smaller relative displacements.
+In contrast, \texttt{NAR-GICP} has almost zero outliers, resulting in consistent and stable predictions, which is preferable for our task. \texttt{NAR-P2Pv2} demonstrates low medians and IQRs, suggesting good overall performance and reduced error variability, but the presence of outliers in some datasets makes it less reliable than \texttt{NAR-GICP}.
+Notably, \texttt{NAR-GICP} stands out as the most reliable benchmark for challenging datasets with larger relative displacements and lower point cloud overlap, whereas \texttt{NAR-P2Pv2} excels in scenarios with smaller relative displacements.